-- Adding that your schoolteacher or Aunt Mildred thinks your poems are absolutely fantastic. - Including silly credits: vanity presses, senior citizen competitions, and the like. - Insisting that these are just what the magazine needs (that's the editor's job). - Overdoing the compliments: I think this is one of the few magazines. . - Including notice of copyright, which suggests only trouble. - Submitting in longhand. - Specifying payment (arranged later). - Including drawings or artwork (they're rarely useful). - Specifying a deadline for reply. - Submitting on coloured/non-standard size paper or with fancy fonts. - Pleading, or promising a subscription if accepted. - Threatening a personal visit/violence/suicide if not accepted. - Sending a follow-up letter a week later: I need to know because. . .
+- Adding that your course-teacher or Aunt Mildred thinks your poems are absolutely fantastic. - Including silly credits: vanity presses, senior citizen competitions, and the like. - Insisting that these are just what the magazine needs (that's the editor's job). - Overdoing the compliments: I think this is only magazine. . - Including notice of copyright, which suggests only trouble. - Submitting in longhand. - Specifying payment (arranged later). - Including drawings or artwork (they're rarely useful). - Specifying a deadline for reply. - Submitting on coloured/non-standard size paper or with fancy fonts. - Pleading, or promising a subscription if accepted. - Threatening a personal visit/violence/suicide if not accepted. - Sending a follow-up letter a week later: I need to know because. . .